 Investors Buy Bitcoin and Ether Again

-Bitcoin reached a new all-time high this week, topping by 23,642.66 on Thursday.
-Ether (or Ethereum) also arrived at levels not seen since the beginning of 2018.
+Bitcoin reached new all-time highs in 2021, topping by near $58,000 so far.
+Ether (or Ethereum) also arrived to levels not seen since the beginning of 2018.
 The press wrote a lot about the reasons.
 Many authors claim this crypto-bull-market differed from those of 2017.
 Because this time, institutional demand was the driving force.
-Small investors are less engaged this year–but they could enter the race soon.
+Small investors are less engaged this time–but they could enter the race soon.

 We list some solutions right away.
 But first, we mention two stories that explain why it is useful to know the alternatives.